megkadr/MMO-mana-bar-detector/README.md

    ```

 ### Optional Settings
-- `MANA_THRESHOLD = 0.7` - Change `0.7` to adjust at what mana percentage the script activates
+- `MANA_THRESHOLD = 0.7` - Change `0.7` to adjust at what mana percentage the script activates.
-- `MANA_HOTKEY = '-'` - Change `'-'` to your desired hotkey
+- `MANA_HOTKEY = '-'` - Change `'-'` to your desired hotkey.
-- `CHECK_INTERVAL = 1.0` - Change `1.0` to adjust how often the script checks mana (in seconds)
+- `CHECK_INTERVAL = 1.0` - Change `1.0` to adjust how often the script checks mana (in seconds).

+## Debugging Your Mana Bar Image

+To debug the mana bar detection, you can capture and analyze the region of your screen where the mana bar is located.
+Follow these steps:

+1. **Capture the Mana Bar Region**
+   - The script saves debug images of the mana bar region and blue mask if `DEBUG_MODE` is set to `True`.
+   - After running the script, check the specified debug folder (`SAVE_DIR`) for images named `mana_bar_region` and `blue_mask`.

+2. **Measure Size of Mana Bar**
+   - You can use PowerToys' **Image Resizer** tool or the **Screen Ruler** utility to measure the width and height of your mana bar in pixels.
+   - Open PowerToys, navigate to the **Image Resizer** or **Screen Ruler**, and measure the area of the mana bar on your screenshot.

+### Script Parts Related to Debugging
+- The function `check_mana_level` extracts the mana bar region and saves it using `save_debug_image`.
+- The debug images help visualize the detection process, showing the area being monitored and the mask used to find blue pixels.

 ## Running the Script

 1. **Method 1: Direct Run**
-   - Double click the script file (`.pyw`)
+   - Double click the script file (`.pyw`).

 2. **Method 2: Create a Shortcut (Recommended)**
-   - Right-click the script file
+   - Right-click the script file.
-   - Select "Create shortcut"
+   - Select "Create shortcut."
-   - Right-click the shortcut and select "Properties"
+   - Right-click the shortcut and select "Properties."
-   - In the "Shortcut key" field, set a keyboard shortcut (e.g., Ctrl+Alt+M)
+   - In the "Shortcut key" field, set a keyboard shortcut (e.g., Ctrl+Alt+M).

 When running, a small window will appear with:
 - Current mana level